Runway Lighting Aids

 The runway itself is also marked with lights, predominantly end identifier, edge and centerline lights.

 REIL (Runway End Identifier Lights) are a pair of synchronized flashing lights positively indicating the approach end of the runway.
-They can be omni or uni-directional and are used in circumstances of reduced visibility.
+They can be omni or uni-directional and are mainly used in circumstances of reduced visibility.

 Runway edge lights